ILIAS-eLearning/ILIAS/Modules/Exercise/README.md

 ### Business Rules

 - Learners manage team screen will respect the privacy settings of the users (published profile).

+## Assignment Member Status

+Manages a number of properties that are attached to members during an assignment.
+The main source for this data are the "Submission and Grades" screens.

+* DB Table: `exc_mem_ass_status`

+* Note for tutors (`exc_mem_ass_status.notice`): A note for other tutors visible in the "Submission and Grades" view only.
+* Returned Flag:
+* Solved Flag:
+* Grade (`exc_mem_ass_status.status`): "Not graded", "passed" or "failed".
+* Status Time:
+* Sent Flag:
+* Sent Time:
+* Feedback Flag:
+* Feedback Time:
+* Mark (`exc_mem_ass_status.mark`): A textual mark entered by the tutor and presented to the learner as part of the detailed assignment presentation.
+* Evaluation Statement (`exc_mem_ass_status.u_comment`): Statement wich is entered by the tutor and presented to the learner as part of the detailed assignment presentation.

 ## Assignment Member State